Lithium iodide: Applications

 Similar reactions apply to epoxides and aziridines.

 Lithium iodide was used as a radiocontrast agent for CT scans.
 Its use was discontinued due to renal toxicity.
 Inorganic iodine solutions suffered from hyperosmolarity and high viscosities.
 Current iodinated contrast agents are organoiodine compounds.

+It is also useful in MALDI imaging mass spectrometry of lipids by adding lithium salts to the matrix solution.